mccalluc/mccalluc.github.io/resume/prose.md

 title: Chuck McCallum
 ---

+Full-stack web developer with experience guiding small teams to deliver tools for researchers in the sciences and humanities.
+Familiar with frameworks for data visualization, free-text search, and video delivery.
+Interested in providing clear documentation and interfaces for users, mentoring and supporting junior colleagues, promoting software engineering best-practices across the organization, and contributing back to open source software.

 ## Work History

-**Visualization Software Developer, Department of Biomedical Informatics, Harvard Medical School (August 2016-present)**: As part of the Gehlenborg Lab, supported research on visualization in biomedical informatics and mentored new developers and interns.
-Contributed to [Refinery](https://github.com/refinery-platform/refinery-platform), a data management platform, by developing [django_docker_engine](https://github.com/refinery-platform/django_docker_engine), a framework for deploying containerized visualizations within Django.
-Contributed to [HiGlass](http://higlass.io/) by simplifying deployment, creating new tracks, and improving test coverage and input validation.
+**Visualization Software Developer, Department of Biomedical Informatics, Harvard Medical School (August 2016-present)**: As part of the [Gehlenborg Lab](http://gehlenborglab.org/), supported data visualization research and mentored new developers and interns.
+Lead a four person team developing the the front-end and data curation tools for [HuBMAP](https://portal.hubmapconsortium.org/).
-Primary author of [Vitessce](http://vitessce.io), which uses Deck.gl on microscopy and sequencing data.
+Initial author of [Vitessce](http://vitessce.io), which uses Deck.gl for interactive visualizations of spatial single-cell data, and contributed to [HiGlass](http://higlass.io/) by simplifying deployment, and improving test coverage and input validation.

 **Web Developer, Media Library and Archives, WGBH, Boston, Massachusetts (August 2014-July 2016)**: Early developer on [americanarchive.org](https://americanarchive.org)